devpro/container-images/src/game-2048/README.md

 💡 This is a hard fork of [gabrielecirulli/2048](https://github.com/gabrielecirulli/2048) which hasn't been updated since 2017.

-This is the source code of [devprofr/game-2048](https://hub.docker.com/r/devprofr/game-2048) container image.
+This is the source code of 2048 game application.

 ## How to edit